laibaashraf589-cloud/cbdc-bank-risk-pipeline/README.md

-BDC Announcement Impact on Bank Risk: Empirical Pipeline
+CBDC Announcement Impact on Bank Risk: Empirical Pipeline

 An end-to-end econometric research pipeline built in Python to evaluate the causal impact of Central Bank Digital Currency (CBDC) announcements on commercial bank-level liquidity risk.